What Is Cork Ball Made Out Of And How Is it Made?

 It takes almost two to three weeks to manufacture a cork ball.
 The additional time is for the rest, settlement, and acclimatization of the cork ball.

-Rules of Using
+Rules of Using the Cork Ball:

 There are specific rules in cricket that specify how the players should handle cork ball while playing.
 In case if a cork ball is damaged, the authorities must replace it before the match.